kbss-cvut/jopa-examples/example08-jena-polymorphism/README.md

 ### Persistence Setup

 The persistence is set up in `cz.cvut.kbss.jopa.example08.persistence.PersistenceFactory`.
-We are using Jena TDB repository.
-Its location is set up in `application.properties`.
+Repository type and location is specified in `application.properties` - either Fuseki or TDB storage can be selected.

 ### Declarative Transactions